My Time in Nashville

 About dave brandt • author

 From Colorado, I am the youngest of six.
 I have also lived in California, Michigan, Texas, Tennessee, and Virginia—which is home now.
 There was always interesting music around the house, and I was encouraged to spend time reading.
 As a kid, I would listen to music and read along with the lyrics, study them.
-I actually enjoyed diagraming sentences and I always preferred essay questions.
+I actually enjoyed diagraming sentences, and I always preferred essay questions.
 At VCU in Richmond, I majored in English.
 In the nineties, I became involved in zine culture.
 I cut my teeth as a writer with my publication, 'The Crisp Fabric.'
 I have formed meaningful friendships with writers and artists I have never met.
 My favorite novelists are Kurt Vonnegut, Hermann Hesse, Italo Calvino, and Franz Kafka.
 The nonfiction writers I like are Buckminster Fuller, Hunter S. Thompson, and Frank Zappa.
 Sylvia Plath and Emily Dickinson are my favorite poets.

 This entry was posted in Nashville, Recording Studios and tagged , , , , , , , , , , , , .
 Bookmark the permalink.